pjeby/uneventful/README.md

 But the key benefit to how Uneventful works is that you're not *limited* to whatever bag of tricks the framework itself provides: you can just **write out what you want** and it's easily cancellable by *default*, without you needing to try to twist your use case to fit a specific trick or tool.

 #### Signals and Streams, Minus The Seams
-So far our examples haven't really used anything "fancy": we've only imported seven functions and a type!
+So far our examples haven't really used anything "fancy": we've only imported eight functions and a type!
 But Uneventful also provides a collection of reactive stream operators roughly on par with Wonka.js, and a reactive signals API comparable to that of Maverick Signals.
 So you can `pipe()`, `take()`, `skip()`, `map()`, `filter()` or even `switchMap()` streams to your heart's content.
 (See the Stream Operators section of the docs for the full list.)

 Uneventful's signals and effects are named and work slightly differently from most other frameworks, though.
 In particular, what other framework APIs usually call a "signal", we call a *value*.
 What others call "computed", we call a *cached function*.
 And what they call an "effect", we call a *rule*.
 (With the respective APIs being named `value()`, `cached()`, and `rule()`.
 We still call them "signals" as a category, though.)